Have you ever asked yourself `What is a life coach'? Let’s explore what life coaching is and whether it's right for you.

 How do I know if I need life coaching or therapy

 Life coaches and therapists set different expectations for clients.
-Certainly, some issues highlighted may be similar, but the work of these professionals is not the same.
+Yes, some issues highlighted may be similar, but the work of these professionals is not the same.
 To sum up, they are two very different services and are not to be confused.

 In life, we go through various situations that need help.
-Life coaching is not right for you if what you actually need is therapy or counselling.
+Life coaching is not right for you if what you need is therapy or counselling.
 If a client is suffering from a mental illness or another issue, then they should consider seeking help from a therapist or a counsellor first.
 After that, they can then look at hiring a life coach.

 Now we know when we do and don’t need a life coach.
 So let’s take a look at what benefits life coaching can offer us and who exactly gets to reap those rewards.